-There are thousands of types of collectible clocks available whether you choose to stick with antique styles or unique clocks from the Atomic Age.
-The most difficult part of collecting may be narrowing down your choices to just one or two of your favorites.
+Whether you choose to stick with antique styles or unique clocks from the Atomic Age, there are thousands of types of collectible clocks available .
+In fact, the most difficult part of collecting may be narrowing down your choices to just one or two of your favorites.

 Types of Collectible Clocks

 People collect clocks for their beauty, historical and scientific value.
-Clocks can serve many purposes, from being used as exact scientific instruments as well as beautiful antique objects like jewelry and vases.
-Whatever the reason that you collect them, the loud ticking of an antique clock evokes nostalgia among many collectors.
+Clocks can serve many purposes, from being used as exact scientific instruments to being displayed as beautiful antique objects like jewelry and vases.
+Whatever the reason that you collect them is, the loud ticking of an antique clock evokes nostalgia among many collectors.

 Advertising clocks were created by manufacturers to give to customers as an incentive.
 They usually have the advertiser's logo on the face or elsewhere on the clocks and may have other decorations as well.
-These were usually wall clocks or shelf clocks.
-These have become quite popular, meaning that collectors should be wary of fakes.
-Without having appraisal documentation, one way you can try to assess your clock's legitimacy is by looking at other authenticated clocks, as they'll give you a feel for what it should look like, making it easier to spot a fake.
-Vintage Westclox has an excellent article with images on real and fake advertising clocks.
+They were typically stylized into wall clocks or shelf clocks.
+These types of clocks have become quite popular, meaning that collectors should be wary of fakes.
+Without having appraisal documentation, one way you can try to assess your clock's legitimacy is by looking at other authenticated clocks, as they'll give you a sense for what your clock should look like.

-Beehive clocks are a shelf clock that has a case with curved sides, often fashioned into a pointed archway as the sides meet at a peak in the center of the top, creating a beehive or church window shape.
+Beehive clocks are a type of shelf clock that has a case with curved sides, often fashioned into a pointed archway as the sides meet at a peak in the center of the top, creating the eponymous beehive or church window shape.

-Popular from the 1840s to the early part of the 20th century, these clocks have a look similar to the stylistic hallmarks of Gothic architecture, which people were fascinated with at the same time.
+Popular beginning in the 1840s and into the early part of the 20th century, these clocks have a look similar to the stylistic hallmarks of Gothic architecture, which people were fascinated with at the same time.
 One of these beehive clocks, a mahogany veneer one from the early 19th century was even featured on Antiques Roadshow.

-Cuckoo clocks were invented in 1730 in Germany but didn't become popular until the last 25 years of the Victorian era.
+Cuckoo clocks were invented in Germany in 1730, but they didn't really become popular until the late-Victorian era.
 These weight-driven clocks are most commonly seen as wall clocks, although there are a few that were made as spring driven shelf clocks.
 A small cuckoo bird or other figure is housed in the case and emerges from a door, or doors, at the top to announce the hour and half hour.
 In general, these clocks are highly decorative and usually feature carved animals and natural motifs surrounding the 'cuckoos' exit.

 Figural clocks feature a statue of a person or an animal as part of the design, and have been created by various companies over the years.
-Yet, one of the most popular of these is the Ansonia Clock Company was the primary manufacturer of these figural clocks during the 19th and 20th centuries, and you would've found multicolored examples of these gorgeous creations littered around wealthy Victorian homes.
+Yet, one of the most popular of these is the Ansonia Clock Company.
+The manufacturer was the primary manufacturer of these figural clocks during the 19th and 20th centuries, and you would've found multicolored examples of these gorgeous creations littered around wealthy Victorian homes.

 Kitchen Clocks or Gingerbread Clocks

-This was a purely American clock that was produced in mass quantities in the last part of the 1800s and was found in the kitchens of lower and middle class homes.
+The Gingerbread clock was a purely American clock that was produced in mass quantities in the latter 19th century.
+It was found in the kitchens of lower and middle-class homes.
 The oak or walnut cases were press-molded and were highly decorated.
-All the major clockmakers made this type of clock.
-Oak clocks can be found for $100 dollars and up while the walnut variety may go for considerably more.
-This type is rarely reproduced; most gingerbread clocks are authentic.
+All of the period's major clockmakers made this type of clock.
+Oak kitchen clocks can be found for $100 and up, while the walnut variety may go for considerably more.
+This type is rarely reproduced, meaning that most gingerbread clocks are authentic.

 Tall Case Clocks

 Tall case clocks may also be called long case clocks, the origins of which their colloquial name of grandfather and grandmother clock explains.
 These clocks were first made in the 17th century, and stand on the floor and have weight driven movements contained in the upper part of the clock, also called the hood.
-The tall case allowed the weights to drop the correct distance to keep proper time and it also protects them.
+The tall case allows for the weights to drop the correct distance to keep proper time and it also protects them.

 Where to Buy Vintage Clocks

-It is important to buy clocks from well respected antique dealers and stores since they have incredibly delicate movements.
+It's important to buy clocks from well respected antique dealers and stores since they have incredibly delicate movements.
 Also, make sure that you know and understand the seller's return policies and guarantees.
 Given that clocks can be on the heavier side, it's best to buy your clock locally if at all possible so that you won't have to pay for shipping.

-Since that is not always possible there are a few venues on the Internet where you can purchase from reputable sellers.
+Since that's not always possible, there're a few online venues where you can purchase from reputable sellers.

-- Skips Clock Shop is a shop in Vermont that has been recommended by Yankee Magazine.
-They sell and repair clocks locally as well as from the Internet.
+- Skips Clock Shop - Ships Clock Shop is a Vermont shop that has high recommendations that sell and repair clocks both locally and online.

-- Delany Antique Clocks is located north of Boston, Massachusetts.
-They specialize in tall case clocks.
+- Delany Antique Clocks - Delaney Antique Clocks is located north of Boston, Massachusetts and they specialize in tall case clocks.